wludh/transcriptions/_texts/wilsonwardiaries.md

 will have to carry me now-sore-back or not.
 We camped at night in a beautiful meadow near Luray[,] the infantry marching out on the Front Royal Road.
 May 23.
 Early this morning the Cavalry started on the road to Front-Royal.
 I accepted Capt Richardson’s invitation to accompany and mess with him during my absence from my company.
 During the course of the day we overtook and passed Jackson’s Division – Ewell still ahead[.]
 Our Cavalry turned off on the road to Buckton Station where there were reported to be several hundred Yankees.
 We surprised them[,] capturing about a dozen prisoners[.]
 But they formed in the woods and our cavalry had quite a severe fight with them.
 We were but poorly armed with long-range guns.
 In this skirmish Capt Sheetz whom we all

+## May 23-24 *3*
+regarded as next to Ashby was killed[.]
+Capt John Fletcher[,] a very brave and determined young officer was also killed.
+Our loss besides was one man killed and six or eight wounded.
+We captured some fine Belgian muskets here, their Flag Leut[’]s baggage and everything[,] which we burnt[.]
+The Cavalry went on to Front Royal[.]
+Capt R and I staid within ten miles of Buckton Station.
+## May 24
+By dawn we were in the saddle for Front-Royal.
+Found the place occupied by our troops, Jackson’s Division quietly eating their breakfast.
+On going to the Depot found the yard filled with about 400 Yankee prisoners of 1st Md Reg.
+We got their field officers and